Potter's wheel: History

+Prior to using a wheel all of these civilizations used techniques such as pinching, coiling, paddling, and shaping to create ceramic forms.
+In addition, several of these techniques continued to be used on pots on or off the wheel to decorate or create more rounded or symmetrical shapes.

 Most early ceramic ware was hand-built using a simple coiling technique in which clay was rolled into long threads that were then pinched and smoothed together to form the body of a vessel.
 In the coiling method of construction, all the energy required to form the main part of a piece is supplied indirectly by the hands of the potter.
 Early ceramics built by coiling were often placed on mats or large leaves to allow them to be worked more conveniently.
 The evidence of this lies in mat or leaf impressions left in the clay of the base of the pot.
 This arrangement allowed the potter to rotate the vessel during construction, rather than walk around it to add coils of clay.

 The oldest forms of the potter's wheel (called tourneys or slow wheels) were probably developed as an extension to this procedure.
-Tournettes, in use around 4500 BC in the Near East, were turned slowly by hand or by foot while coiling a pot.
+Tournettes, in use around 3500 BC in the Near East, were turned slowly by hand or by foot while coiling a pot.
 Only a small range of vessels were fashioned on the tournette, suggesting that it was used by a limited number of potters.
 The introduction of the slow wheel increased the efficiency of hand-powered pottery production.

 In the mid to late 3rd millennium BC the fast wheel was developed, which operated on the flywheel principle.
 It utilised energy stored in the rotating mass of the heavy stone wheel itself to speed the process.
 This wheel was wound up and charged with energy by kicking, or pushing it around with a stick, providing angular momentum.
 The fast wheel enabled a new process of pottery-making to develop, called throwing, in which a lump of clay was placed centrally on the wheel and then squeezed, lifted and shaped as the wheel turned.
 The process tends to leave rings on the inside of the pot and can be used to create thinner-walled pieces and a wider variety of shapes, including stemmed vessels, so wheel-thrown pottery can be distinguished from handmade.
 Potters could now produce many more pots per hour, a first step towards industrialization.